-Students (from grades 1 to 5) are permitted to ride bicycles to school provided they follow the following guidelines:
+Students in grades 1 - 5 are permitted to ride bicycles to school provided they follow the following guidelines:

 - 1. When reaching school property, bicycles should be dismounted and walked on to the school grounds. - 2.
 After school, students should also walk their bikes to the edge of the school grounds prior to boarding them. - 3.
 Bicycles are to be parked in bicycle racks provided at school.
-It is advisable for the students to have locks for their bicycles. - 4.
-Roller blades/skates, scooters, "wheelie" shoes, and wheeled book bags are not permitted.
+It is advisable for the students to have locks for their bicycles.

+4. Roller blades/skates, "wheelie" shoes, and wheeled book bags are not permitted.